 But what about the people who visited your landing pages and converted?

-To exclude people who have already made a purchase or taken other actions on your landing page, use the Custom Combination option.
+To exclude people who have already made a purchase or taken other actions on your landing page, use the exclusion option.

 Exclude all the people who have visited your post-conversion page, e.g. the purchase confirmation or thank you page.